coatyio/coaty-js/docs/man/developer-guide.md

   The container is responsible for composing the graph of components using constructor dependency injection.

-* **Controller**: A container component that encapsulates business logic.
+* **Controller**: A container component that encapsulates business communication logic.
 A controller publishes and observes communication events, provides observable state to the agent project (e.g. views), supports lifecycle management, etc. A Coaty container can contain any number of controllers which are specified declaratively.

 * **Communication Manager**: Each container contains exactly one instance of the `CommunicationManager` class that provides publish-subscribe for communication event